sergiofontes/lean-bem/README.md

 For example, a login page would have a `page-login` stylesheet that would set the styles and link together the `inputs`, `buttons`, and `imagery` blocks (alongside the [base blocks](#base-blocks), of course).

 # File structure
-Below are two examples of a **Lean BEM** file structure.
+Below are two examples of a Lean BEM file structure.
 They're formed by three layers of folders, ordered by importance: `base`, `blocks` and `pages`.
 Also, inside this repository, you'll find a template for SCSS.

-### Default
+#### Default
 A default file structure.
 Set global CSS variables (“CSS Custom Properties”) in the [base blocks](#base-blocks) and re-use them throughout the other blocks.
 ```
     css/
     ├── base/
     │   ├── colors.css
     │   ├── typography.css
-    │   ├── grid.css
     │   ├── motion.css
     │   └── global.css
     ├── blocks/